 Data centers play a pivotal role in this expansion.
-They are the driving force behind these networks, providing the IT infrastructure and processing resources that IoT devices need to be effective.
-With the use of IoT architecture on the rise and the demand for new data centers showing no signs of slowing, it’s worth taking a moment to consider why high data center uptime is vital for the success of IoT companies.
+They are the driving force behind these networks, providing the IT infrastructure and processing resources that IoT edge devices need to be effective.
+With the use of edge computing framework on the rise and the demand for new data centers showing no signs of slowing, it’s worth taking a moment to consider why high data center uptime is vital for the success of IoT companies.

 With data centers becoming so involved with the day-to-day collection, storage, and processing of IoT data, organizations need to know that they’ll be able to access those assets whenever they need them.
 If data centers can’t deliver high uptime reliability, they risk putting their clients’ businesses in jeopardy or making them fall behind their faster moving competitors.
 The ability to derive strategic insights from unstructured data will be a key differentiator for many companies in the years to come, so if their data center is consistently experiencing downtime, they will not be able to keep pace with the competition.

 While there may not be a universal definition of what makes a smart city, urban planners around the world are incorporating more tech-centric thinking into their municipal designs and solutions.
-By integrating IoT architecture into city services and making network access a fundamental aspect of city life, governments and private companies hope to offer a sweeping array of new services that make everyday life more convenient and empowering.
+By integrating edge computing framework into city services and making network access a fundamental aspect of city life, governments and private companies hope to offer a sweeping array of new services that make everyday life more convenient and empowering.

-Data centers will help to form the backbone of smart city infrastructure, serving not only as storage and processing sites for the massive amount of data being generated, but also serving as edge computing solutions to deliver services to end users faster and more efficiently.
+Edge data centers will help to form the backbone of smart city infrastructure, serving not only as storage and processing sites for the massive amount of data being generated, but also facilitating last mile solutions to deliver services with reduced latency.
 This raises the stakes for data center uptime.
-A server outage could have far reaching consequences even if IoT devices could continue to perform some key functions without network access.
+A server outage could have far-reaching consequences even if IoT edge devices could continue to perform some key functions without network access.
 With critical services like the power and traffic infrastructure potentially affected, downtime in the smart city could be more than an inconvenience.
 It could potentially put lives in danger.